 Guided Procedures for Advanced Event & Alert Management allow you to define and automate Alert Reactions in SAP Focused Run.

 SAP Focused Run currently provides the following Alert Reaction Procedures.

 As soon as an alert is triggered, SAP Focused Run checks if suitable guided procedures exist for this alert.
 If suitable alert reaction procedures are found, the automatic activities inside the guided procedure are triggered automatically and collect different problem context collection data.
 The guided procedure and its result report are accessible from the alert details.

 You receive a notification about a new critical alert.
 From the notification, you open the alert screen and select the result report.
 You review the result report to understand the problem context and the current state:

 Afterward open the guided procedures and follow the verification and solution activities.
 Read and follow the activity documentation and update the status of this activity.
 Optionally add a comment which is visible in the HTML result report.
 Some activities provide context-sensitive navigation links to other analysis tools (for example the file system browser to analyze log files).
 Follow the documentation to perform the activities in the analysis tool.
 After the problem was solved trigger the verification activities.

 Optionally you can also search and trigger additional alert reaction procedures from the alert details screen as follows:

-Create the new customer specific alert reaction procedure.
+Step 2: Create the new alert reaction procedure.

-You can either create a new alert reaction procedure new or by copy using an existing procedure as template.
-We recommend to create it by copy as below:
+You can either create a new alert reaction procedure new or by copy using an existing procedure as template:

 If you have created a customer specific alert reaction procedure for an alert for which an alert reaction procedure has been delivered by SAP, both guided procedures will be triggered.
 The desired behavior is mostly that only the customer specific procedure is triggered.
 Proceed as follows to achieve this: